A new characterization of the holographic entropy cone: Introduction

-We then show, in section \ref{sec:bulk-perturbations}, that robustness of a given inequality under perturbations of the bulk metric in a light-cone configuration requires its null reductions to obey a certain property.
-Specifically, with the null-reduced inequality written so that all terms on both sides have coefficient 1, we turn the LHS into a list of numbers, one for each term, where $A$ is replaced by $a$, $AB$ by $a+b$, etc., and similarly for the RHS; we then ask whether, for every set of positive values of $a,b,\ldots$, the RHS list majorizes\footnote{ The definition and basic properties of majorization are briefly reviewed in appendix \ref{sec:review-majorization}.
-Intuitively one may think of majorization akin to mixing: The vector $\vec x$ majorizes $\vec y$ if $\vec y$ lies in convex hull of all permutations of $\vec x$.} the LHS list.
-For example, for \eqref{SSA0}, we have $(a+b,a+c)$ for the LHS and $(a,a+b+c)$ for the RHS; indeed, for any positive $a,b,c$, the latter pair majorizes the former pair (since it is more dispersed).
-If the inequality has this property for all null reductions, then we say it \emph{passes the majorization test}.
-We show that an inequality that passes the majorization test is valid for HRT in the regime we study, and one that fails it is violated.
-Indeed, MMI passes the majorization test (as expected since we know it is valid for HRT \cite{Wall_2014}).
-The null energy condition and Einstein equation play crucial roles in the derivation of this majorization test.
+In section \ref{sec:bulk-perturbations}, we use the Einstein equation and null energy condition to show that robustness of a given inequality under a certain class of perturbations of the bulk metric in a light-cone configuration requires its null reductions to obey a certain property.
+Specifically, with the null-reduced inequality written so that all terms on both sides have coefficient 1, we turn the LHS into a list of numbers, one for each term, where $A$ is replaced by $a$, $AB$ by $a+b$, etc., and similarly for the RHS; we then ask whether, for every set of positive values of $a,b,\ldots$, the LHS list is majorized\footnote{ The definition and basic properties of majorization are briefly reviewed in appendix \ref{sec:review-majorization}.
+Intuitively one may think of majorization akin to mixing: The vector $\vec x$ is majorized by $\vec y$, written $\vec x\prec\vec y$, if $\vec x$ lies in the convex hull of all permutations of $\vec y$.} by the RHS list.
+For example, for \eqref{SSA0}, we have $(a+b,a+c)$ for the LHS and $(a,a+b+c)$ for the RHS; indeed, for any positive $a,b,c$, the former pair is majorized by the latter pair (since it is less dispersed).
+We call this the ``majorization test''.
+The inequality is valid for any light-cone configuration (LCC), within the given class of states, if and only if it passes the majorization test for all null reductions; we then say it is \emph{LCC-safe}.
+Indeed, MMI is LCC-safe, as expected since we know it is valid for HRT \cite{Wall_2014}.